surajsoni5/Context-Aware-Image-Captioning/README.md

     - Images   : [CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html)
     - Captions :  [Reed et al.](https://arxiv.org/abs/1605.05395)

-## Requirements and Dependencies
+## Requirements

-Kindly use the requirements.txt to set up your machine for replicating this project. some dependendecies are :
+Kindly use the requirements.txt to set up your machine for replicating this project, some dependencies are :
 ```
 h5py==2.9.0
 matplotlib==3.0.3